Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Theoretical Results

-In this section, we provide some discussions on the implications of Theorem~\ref{theorem:main} in the context of sparse CCA, PCA, and FDA.
-First, we consider the sparse CCA model.
-For the sparse CCA model, we assume
+In this section, we provide some discussions on the implications of Theorem~\ref{theorem:main} and Proposition~\ref{prop:initial} in the context of sparse PCA and CCA, respectively.
+More specifically, for each model, we first verify that the initial vector $\vb_0$ obtained from solving (\ref{eq:convexrelaxation}) is close to $\vb^*$.
+Therefore, the assumption on $\vb_0$ in Theorem~\ref{theorem:main} is satisfied.
+Next, we compare our results from Theorem~\ref{theorem:main} to the minimax optimal rate of convergence for each model.